Cirkit Designer Logo

 How to Use the Component in a Circuit

-• Insert the socket into the PCB, ensuring it sits flush with the surface.
+2. Insert the Socket: Place the socket into the PCB, aligning its pins with the through-holes.

 Important Considerations and Best Practices